 Toast triangles, crakers or bagettes, all toasted

 Slice beef into thin pieces with a very sharp knife or cleaver.
 Gather pieces together and slice crosswise into smaller pieces, then finely chop them and add to the bowl.
-(Unless you have a butcher you trust and will grind twice for you).
+This is a dish that is much improved by chopping the meat finely instead of using machine grind, but you can use chopped beef of course.

 Add onions, cornichons, capers, and half the parsley, and mix gently with 2 spoons until just combined.
 Adjust seasonings.
 Divide between 2 plates and garnish with remaining parsley.
 Serve with french fries or I prefer to serve with toast triangles and a Caesar Salad on the side.
 You can put the mixed greens on the bottom of the plate and add the ingredients on top and around the meat.